junxit/us-congress-bills-115/metadata.md

 - 2018-07-17 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on Veterans' Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2018-07-17 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on Veterans' Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2018-07-17 — Referred to the Subcommittee on Health.
+- 2018-07-18 — Committee Consideration and Mark-up Session Held.
+- 2018-07-18 — Ordered to be Reported (Amended) by Voice Vote.
+- 2018-09-25 — Committee on Veterans' Affairs discharged.
+- 2018-09-25 — Committee on Veterans' Affairs discharged.
+- 2018-09-25 — Considered under suspension of the rules. (consideration: CR H8868-8872)
+- 2018-09-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6398.
+- 2018-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-25 — Mr. Norman moved to suspend the rules and pass the bill, as amended.
+- 2018-09-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8868-8869)
+- 2018-09-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8868-8869)
+- 2018-09-25 — Placed on the Union Calendar, Calendar No. 762.
+- 2018-09-25 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+115-974, Part I.
+- 2018-09-25 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+115-974, Part I.